deepnighttwo/in-memory-transform-language/README.md

 Suppose there is a real time data source, it can be a SOA service, a queue or any way that can provide structured data.
 And there is a target (could be a SOA service, a queue, a database) which expect data from the source but need some **transformation**.
-How to retrieve data from source and how to send data to target is kind of fixed and better to be hard code.

-But the transformation is likely to change from time to time to fulfill business requirements: need a new field, need some calculation, need a new filter rule...
+Transformation is likely to change to fulfill business requirements: need a new field, need a new calculation, need a new filter rule...

 Sure you've been there if you ever providing real time data to others.
 Here comes ITL to handle this kind of tasks a litter easier.